 Your Experian, Equifax, and TransUnion scores can differ because each credit agency may have different account data, balance updates, inquiry history, public records, or scoring model inputs.
-A serious credit review compares all three instead of assuming one score tells the whole story.
+If you are asking why is my TransUnion score lower than Equifax, why is my Experian score higher than TransUnion, or do banks use TransUnion or Equifax, the answer starts with the data behind each report.

 The Direct Answer